ralterman/gotta_classify_em_all/README.md

     | XGBoost       | 0.96     | 0.74      | 0.88   | 0.80     |
     | _SVM_         | _0.96_   | _0.78_    | _0.88_ | _0.82_   |

 * Ran Grid Search on top-performing SVM model with C values ranging from 0.001 to 1000 (moving one decimal place to the right for each       value in that range) and for all possible kernel values
 * Optimal parameters were C = 1000 and kernel = rbf (radial)
-* Accuracy, Precision, and F1-Score all increased, while Recall dropped
+* Accuracy, Precision, and F1-Score all increased, while Recall dropped:

     | Model         | Accurary | Precision | Recall | F1-Score |
     |:-------------:|:--------:|:---------:|:------:|:--------:|